Learn About Yotme, The Company ‘Southern Charm’ Shep Rose Invests In

-While last night’s Southern Charm was perhaps meant as a coming out party for Landon’s business, Roam-Guide (now renamed without that pesky hyphen) instead, it was an introduction for a company Yotme, that Southern Charm star Shep Rose has decided to invest in.
-But what is Yotme, and how can Shep fans get in on it?
+While last night’s Southern Charm was perhaps meant as a coming-out party for Landon’s business, Roam-Guide (now renamed without that pesky hyphen) instead, it was an introduction for a company, Yotme, that Southern Charm star Shep Rose has decided to invest in.
+But what is Yotme and how can Shep fans get in on it?

-But while Yotme got the ultimate in free publicity, on Bravo in primetime, they probably would have preferred not to be a part of the spark that caused Landon to sputter a choice selection of four letter words at Yotme investor Shep Rose at Landon’s Roam celebration, says the Inquisitr.
-And sure Landon is right, Shep is a trustafarian (pot, meet kettle), but he’s a trust fund guy with an eye for a wise investment, and an MBA, by the way.
-Landon might be turning her nose up at Shep’s friends, and their business, and maybe they only know millionaires, and not billionaires, but it looks like Yotme is coming along nicely.
+While Yotme got the ultimate free publicity on Bravo in prime time, they probably would have preferred not to be a part of the spark that caused Landon to sputter a choice selection of four letter words at Yotme investor Shep Rose at Landon’s Roam celebration, says the Inquisitr.
+And sure, Landon is right, Shep is a trustafarian (pot, meet kettle), but he’s a trust fund guy with an eye for a wise investment, and an MBA, by the way.
+Landon might be turning her nose up at Shep’s friends and their business, and maybe they only know millionaires and not billionaires, but it looks like Yotme is coming along nicely.

 So, Yotme, what is it, who started it, and how can fans get in on using the app?
 Yotme strives to answer that age old question, where’s the party?
 Yotme was created by CEO Barry Hinckley, and it makes use of the English word “Yot,” which means to unite closely.
 Yotme is a facilitator, as it brings like-minded people together.